wmbusmeters/wmbusmeters/README.md

 As meter quadruples you specify:

 * <meter_name> a mnemonic for this particular meter (!Must not contain a colon ':' character!)
-* <meter_type> one of the supported meters (can be suffixed with :<mode> to specify which mode you expect the meter to use when transmitting)
+* <meter_type> use "auto" or one of the supported meters (can be suffixed with :<mode> to specify which mode you expect the meter to use when transmitting)
 * <meter_id> an 8 digit mbus id, usually printed on the meter
 * <meter_key> an encryption key unique for the meter if the meter uses no encryption, then supply NOKEY